Welcome to the College of Arts and Sciences

 But, enough from me … you’ve got quite a trip to take!

-Since joining Oakland University in 2007, Dr. Henri Gooren has kept up a
+Since joining Oakland in 2006, Dr. Martin has earned several prestigious

 CAS Welcomes New Faculty